 - Electronic PO posting on a business network provides a simple electronic method for sending POs, and a convenient way for you to receive them.

-- Electronic invoicing provides your customers with options for structured transmission, receipt and processing of invoice data with you using EDI, XML, PDF Excel, or other formats.
-This method is, of course, ideal for higher volume suppliers with the technical capability to generate electronic invoices.
+- Electronic invoicing provides your customers with options for structured transmission, receipt and processing of invoice data with you using EDI, XML, PDF or other formats.
+This method is ideal for higher volume suppliers with the technical capability to generate electronic invoices.

 - Supplier self-billing allows lower volume suppliers to create electronic invoices on a business network based on usage, date or other parameters, and provides automatic payment remittance through electronic methods.